inmyth/typical-webapp/README.md

 ## Notes
 - Reader Monad

 Why Reader ?
 It helps organize dependency flow which means easier testing and easier time to visualize the software structure.
-The latter often happens when using dependency injection.
+The latter often becomes a problem when using dependency injection.
 Use Reader for all things config, repo(inMem or realDb), executor, (hopefully) controller.
 Bring configs up to application level (server, http clients don't need to be in reader and are the final user).

 - [don't make useless  trait](https://github.com/alexandru/scala-best-practices/blob/master/sections/2-language-rules.md#24-should-not-define-useless-traits)